-- 1. Looked after and previously looked after boys. - 2.
-Boys living in the catchment area of the school who qualify for Free School Meals.
-Boys must be in receipt of FSM at the time of the application deadline (10 January 2024).
-Evidence will be required. - 3.
+- 1. Looked after and previously looked after boys2 - 2.
+Boys living in the catchment area5 of the school who qualify for Free School Meals.
+Boys must be in receipt of FSM at the time of the application deadline (31 October). - 3.
 Brothers of boys who are on the roll of the school at the time an application is made, and who are expected to be on the roll of the school at the time of the proposed admission. - 4.
-Boys living in the catchment area of the school.
+Boys living in the catchment area of the school.3 - 5.

-- "Brother" means one of two (or more) male children who have one or more parent in common, or any other male child (including an adopted child) who lives permanently at the same address, and for whom the parent also has parental responsibility. - 5.
 Sons of a member of staff where a) the member of staff has been employed at the school for two or more years at the time at which the application for admission to the school is made, and/or b) the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage. - 6.
-Once the rules have been applied, any further places will be offered in distance order using straight line distance between the family's normal home address and the nearest pupil entrance to the school offering the closest first (adopted County Scheme).
+Once the rules have been applied, any further places will be offered in distance order using straight line distance between the family's normal home address and the nearest pupil entrance to the school offering the closest first Random Allocation Procedure | Buckinghamshire Council